psudeep/send-bulk-email/README.md

 * Clone this code/repo: `git clone git@github.com:psudeep/send-bulk-email.git`
 * Install the packages: `npm install`
-* Add your Mailgun API Key and domain name in the APIKEY and DOMAIN_NAME variable
+* Add your Mailgun API Key and domain name in the `.env` file and then it will use it as config
 * Update your the mailling list in the format shared as mailinglist.csv
 * Your can change your email Subject: `SUBJECT` variable in the code
 * You should create your html template from somewhere and change in the HTML_TEMPLATE variable